Best Practices for Upgrading from v4 to v5

 Approach to Redesign

-- Early client involvement helps align expectations.
+- Early client involvement ensures aligned expectations.

 Client Expectations